-Expansive clay and claystone were encountered in the test borings.
+Expansive clay and claystone were not encountered in the test borings.
 If expansive soils are encountered near foundation or floor slab bearing levels, overexcavation and replacement with nonexpansive structural fill will be required.
-Overexcavation depths of about 3 to 4 feet should be anticipated.
+Overexcavation depths of about 3 feet should be anticipated.
 However, depending on the soil conditions encountered in the site specific subsurface soil investigations, overexcavation to deeper depths may be required.

-If loose sands are encountered, composed of either native or overlot fill soils, they may require additional compaction to achieve the allowable bearing pressure indicated in this report.
+If loose sands are encountered, they may require additional compaction to achieve the allowable bearing pressure indicated in this report.
 In some cases, removal and recompaction may be required for loose soils.
 Similarly, if shallow groundwater conditions are encountered and result in unstable soils unsuitable for bearing of residential foundations, these soils may require stabilization prior to construction of foundation components.

-The foundation system for each lot should be designed and constructed based upon recommendations developed in a detailed Subsurface Soil Investigation completed after site development activities are complete.
+The foundation system for each lot should be designed and constructed based upon recommendations developed in a detailed site specific Subsurface Soil Investigation completed after site development activities are complete.
 The recommendations presented in the Subsurface Soil Investigation should be verified following the excavation on each lot and evaluation of the building loads.